JuliaCollections/LRUCache.jl/README.md

 #### get(default::Callable, lru::LRU, key)

+#### cache_info(lru::LRU)

+Returns a struct holding a snapshot of information about hits, misses, current size, and total size in is properties.

+The caching functions `get` and `get!` each contribute a cache hit or miss on every function call (depending on whether or not the key was found). `empty!` resets the counts of hits and misses to 0.

+The other functions, e.g. `getindex` `iterate`, `haskey`, `setindex!`, `delete!`, and `pop!` do not contribute cache hits or misses, regardless of whether or not a key is retrieved.
+This is because it is not possible to use these functions for caching.

 ## Example

 Commonly, you may have some long running function that sometimes gets called with the same